The Madey Upy Namey Emulator.

 And most importantly; like, subscribe, smash that paranormal activity button...

 - Switched around the results on the oracle table, because reading a brief wiki answer on how probability works, and then basing the table off that, was a bad idea.

 - Changed some typos that somehow slipped past the rigorous proofreading process.
 No seriously, I spent like, a whole two minutes re-reading this thing once I'd vomited it out.

 - Expanded upon subverted expectations, utilising excessively verebose procedures.

-Want to stay up to date with all the nonsense I put out?
-There is a link here...
-You can follow it, if you wish.
+Want to check out a transcript of a typical session using MUNE?
+There are some links here...
+You can follow them, if you wish.
 If you do not wish, then you should probably get your genie gland checked out by a doctor.

 A brand new session, new characters, new plot: https://empaitirkosu.wordpress.com/2020/03/07/raid-in-rahm-oru/

 A more combat-focused but higher level session: https://empaitirkosu.wordpress.com/2018/07/25/blow-by-blow-session-intro/